 Yale Institute of Sacred Music

 The Yale Institute of Sacred Music (ISM), an interdisciplinary graduate center, educates leaders who foster, explore, and study engagement with the sacred through music, worship, and the arts in Christian communities, diverse religious traditions, and public life.
 Partnering with the Yale School of Music and YDS, as well as other academic and professional units at Yale, ISM prepares its students for careers in church music and other sacred music, pastoral ministry, performance, and scholarship.
-The Institute’s curriculum integrates the study and practice of religion with that of music and the arts.
+The institute’s curriculum integrates the study and practice of religion with that of music and the arts.
 With a core focus on Christian sacred music, ISM builds bridges among disciplines and vocations and makes creative space for scholarship, performance, and practice.

-The Institute was established at Yale in 1973 through a gift from the Irwin-Sweeney-Miller Foundation of Columbus, Indiana.
-The chairman of the board of the foundation, Clementine Miller Tangeman, described the Institute as a place where “the function of music and the arts in Christianity will receive new strength through the preparation and training of individual musicians, ministers, and teachers who understand their calling in broad Christian terms and not exclusively within the limits of their disciplines.”
+The institute was established at Yale in 1973 through a gift from the Irwin Sweeney Miller Foundation of Columbus, Indiana.
+The chairman of the board of the foundation, Clementine Miller Tangeman, described the institute as a place where “the function of music and the arts in Christianity will receive new strength through the preparation and training of individual musicians, ministers, and teachers who understand their calling in broad Christian terms and not exclusively within the limits of their disciplines.”

 Today ISM is a vibrant community of 120 students, faculty, fellows, and staff collaboratively reenvisioning the intersections of academic, artistic, and spiritual disciplines.
 Students admitted to ISM are jointly admitted to either Yale Divinity School or Yale School of Music, from which they receive their degrees.
 ISM students are eligible for a full-tuition scholarship and for additional grants and merit awards.
 Through their degree programs, ISM Divinity students (pursuing the M.Div., the M.A.R., or the S.T.M.) are equipped to follow careers in ordained ministry, the academy, the arts, or public service.
 Students pursuing music degrees receive rigorous conservatory training in choral conducting, organ, or voice, and typically go on to careers in church music, public performance, or teaching.

 ISM serves to promote understanding of biblical texts as proclaimed in community and the unique sense of identity that the arts provide for worshippers in a variety of faith traditions.
-Approximately every two years the Institute sponsors international study tours with the goal of seeing, hearing, and learning firsthand in those particular cultures.
+Approximately every two years the institute sponsors international study tours with the goal of seeing, hearing, and learning firsthand in those particular cultures.
 In the past decade, the ISM has visited Scandinavia, Mexico, the Balkans, Germany, Greece and Turkey, Italy, the Baltic states, and Spain.
-As a major arts presenter in New Haven, the Institute sponsors more than one hundred events attended by more than 25,000 people throughout the year, including recitals, concerts, liturgies, lectures, readings, films, symposia, and conferences.
+As a major arts presenter in New Haven, the institute sponsors more than one hundred events attended by more than 25,000 people throughout the year, including recitals, concerts, liturgies, lectures, readings, films, symposia, and conferences.

-At the heart of the Institute’s program is the weekly Colloquium, a lively interdisciplinary course attended by all ISM faculty and students.
-Faculty and guest speakers lecture in the fall on topics pertinent to the primary fields represented in ISM—worship, music, and the arts—and in their final year students present a project in collaboration with another ISM student outside their own discipline.
+At the heart of the institute’s program is the weekly Colloquium, a lively interdisciplinary course attended by all ISM faculty and students.
+Faculty and guest speakers lecture throughout the year on topics pertinent to the primary fields represented in ISM—worship, music, and the arts—and in their final year students present a project in collaboration with another ISM student outside their own discipline.
 In Colloquium, students and faculty explore the ways in which music and the arts function within diverse worshipping communities.
 (A description of the Colloquium can be found in the chapter Areas and Courses of Study, under Courses without Area Designations.)

 Upon graduation, students enrolled in both ISM and YDS or the School of Music earn an ISM certificate in addition to their Yale degree.
-The certificate signifies that the core curriculum of the chosen degree path has been enriched and deepened through study with the interdisciplinary Institute faculty.
+The certificate signifies that the core curriculum of the chosen degree path has been enriched and deepened through study with the interdisciplinary institute faculty.
 For example, divinity students learn to make connections between theological concepts and artistic expression.
 They look at the historical roots and aesthetic constructions of the art and liturgies they study.
 Likewise, music students learn about the theological and liturgical roots of the sacred music they perform.
 They study the historical context and meanings of the texts used, and they learn about the modern contexts in which this repertoire appears, whether in liturgies or on the concert stage.

 The Institute and Yale Divinity School